-“The American Indian Veterans Memorial Organization was created to establish a memorial to honor the American Indian veterans of all wars and to establish a place for such veterans, their families, and friends to gather, and pay tribute to living and deceased American Indian veterans.”
+The American Indian Veterans Memorial Organization was created to establish a memorial to honor the American Indian veterans who served our country and to establish a place for such veterans, their families, and friends to gather, and pay tribute to living and deceased American Indian veterans.

 The American Indian Veterans Memorial will be located in Steele Indian School Park in Phoenix, Arizona.
 The memorial will be built on a prominent site west of the hummingbird-shaped pond, forever symbolizing peace and healing and gracefully offering everlasting and timeless visibility in honor of American Indian Veterans.

 The American Indian Veteran’s Memorial Organization (AIVMO) was created on September 4, 1996, to establish a memorial to honor the American Indian Veteran’s who served our country, and to provide a place for veterans, their families and survivors to gather and pay tribute to both living an deceased veterans.
 In 1998, AIVMO was granted a site to build the memorial at Steele Indian School Park. see more